pilotmoon/test-pcx-repo/source/StraightenQuotes.popclipext/Readme.md

 # Straighten Quotes

 Convert "smart" quotation marks and apostrophes to ASCII quotes.
-Intended to use on code which has been mangled, for example, by forum software or text editors which "helpfully" change the quotes in your code.
+Intended to fix code which has been mangled, for example, by forum software or text editors which "helpfully" change the quotes to curly ones.

 Author: Nick Moore